-Charter Pilot
+- Charter Pilot

 - Corporate Pilot

 - Airline First Officer

-- Flight Instructor

-- Discuss the basic theories of aerodynamics and potentially hazardous atmospheric conditions affecting flight, and apply this knowledge to a variety of flight scenarios and flight risk assessment. - Navigate the U.S. National Airspace system safely, demonstrating appropriate management and decision making concepts in the flight deck environment. - 3.
+- 1. Discuss the basic theories of aerodynamics and potentially hazardous atmospheric conditions affecting flight, and apply this knowledge to a variety of flight scenarios and flight risk assessment. - 2.
+Navigate the U.S. National Airspace system safely, demonstrating appropriate management and decision making concepts in the flight deck environment. - 3.
 Discuss the role of the Commercial Pilot within an airline or corporate flight department and demonstrate competent decision making with regard to commercial flight through the application of appropriate aircraft system knowledge and equipment management. - 4.
-Discuss the role and responsibilities of a Flight Instructor and demonstrate the fundamentals of flight instruction. - Demonstrate strong communication, organization, interpersonal skills, and professionalism for success within the airline, corporate, or post-secondary education environment.
+Demonstrate strong communication, organization, interpersonal skills, and professionalism for success within the airline, corporate, or post-secondary education environment.